Poushali96/Kernel-MCIR/README.md

 ## What this repository implements

-The code follows the revised mathematical definition:
+The code follows the mathematical definition:

 - exact Frobenius-space orthogonal projection onto spans of centered Gram matrices;
 - signed alignments `u_i` and `r_i`;